There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Charlie (Hailee Steinfeld) used to be a diver and she used to work on an old car in the garage with her dad.
-After her father died, she has given up diving, but is committed to finishing the car that they used to work on together.
-She desperately wants a car of her own but, no matter what she does, the car never seems to run.
-One day, she goes to the junkyard that she visits whenever she needs more parts, and she finds an old, rundown, yellow beetle.
-She gets the car to run, and takes the car home to fix it up, but that is when her life changes forever.
+Charlie (Hailee Steinfeld) used to work on an old car in the garage with her dad.
+After her father died, she has remained committed to finishing the car that they used to work on together.
+She desperately wants a car of her own, and she wants that car to be the one her and her father started together, but no matter what she does, the car does not want to start.
+Thus, she goes to the junkyard looking for parts, and stumbles upon an old, rundown, yellow beetle.
+She gets this car to run, and she takes it home to fix it up, but that is when her life changes forever.

 The old, rundown, yellow beetle transforms into a giant robot!
 The robot is a transformer that Charlie names Bumblebee, due to his color.
-Bumblebee has no memory of his life before, and Charlie hopes to repair him.
-She means Bumblebee no harm, but the United States military is looking for him, and he is not the only transformer who has made their way to Earth.
+Bumblebee has no memory of his life before Charlie started him up, but she hopes to repair him.
+However, while she means Bumblebee no harm, the United States military is looking for him, and he is not the only transformer who has made their way to Earth.
 Two Decepticons track down Bumblebee and plan to send a message back to Megatron.
-The message would inform Megatron of the Autobots’ plan to setup a base on Earth.
-If Bumblebee is unable to regain his memory and stop the Decepticons, it could bring their war to Earth and could mean the end of the Autobots.
+The message would inform Megatron of the Autobots’ plan to setup a base on Earth, and if Bumblebee is unable to regain his memory and stop the Decepticons, it could bring their war to Earth.
+This would bring destruction to Earth, and could also mean the end of the Autobots, so Charlie and Bumblebee will need to find a way to stop that from happening.

 The Pros & Cons